-Trump says all trade talks with Canada are terminated over Reagan ad
+Trump says trade talks with Canada terminated over Reagan advertisement

 The foundation added that it was “reviewing legal options in this matter” and invited the public to watch the unedited video of Reagan’s address.

-Trump’s announcement on the end of trade talks also follows after Canadian Prime Minister Mark Carney said he aimed to double his country’s exports to countries outside the US because of the threat posed by the Trump administration’s tariffs.
+Trump’s announcement on the end of trade talks also followed after Canadian Prime Minister Mark Carney said he aimed to double his country’s exports to countries outside the US because of the threat posed by the Trump administration’s tariffs.

+Carney also told reporters that Canada would not allow unfair US access to its markets if talks on various trade deals with Washington fail.

+Canada and the US have been in talks for weeks on a potential deal after Trump imposed tariffs on Canadian steel, aluminium and autos earlier this year, prompting Canada to respond in kind.

-The Canadian prime minister’s office did not immediately respond to a request for comment on Trump’s decision.
+The Canadian prime minister’s office did not immediately respond to a request for comment on Trump’s announcement that all talks had ended because of the advertisement.

+More than three-quarters of Canadian exports go to the US, and nearly 3.6 billion Canadian dollars ($2.7bn) worth of goods and services cross the border daily.